The Xometry app works best with JavaScript enabled!

 What Is the Elastic Modulus Equation?

-The equation for elastic modulus is:
+The equation for elastic modulus (E) is:

+Where σ is the applied stress and ε is the resulting strain within the elastic range of the material.
 The equation for elastic modulus is simply the ratio of the stress applied to a material, to the strain resulting from that stress.

 What Is the Difference Between Elastic Modulus and Shear Modulus?